RomainCtl/RecoFinement/docs/developers/services/ui.md

 We use Material Design components for Angular : [Material Angular](https://material.angular.io/) to simplify UI components creation.

-For style, we use [Angular Boostrap](https://ng-bootstrap.github.io/), it is an angular widgets using only Bootstrap 4 CSS.
+For style, we use [Angular Boostrap](https://ng-bootstrap.github.io/), it is an angular widget using only Bootstrap 4 CSS.

 [Bootstrap](https://getbootstrap.com/) is a free and open-source CSS framework directed at responsive, mobile-first front-end web development.